-- Transfer the batter into a bowl, add the chopped chocolate and use a spoon to fold it in.
+- Transfer the cookie dough into a bowl, add chopped chocolate and mix with a spoon.

 - Enjoy your edible chickpea cookie dough immediately or transfer it into an airtight container and refrigerate for up to 5 days to have a healthy and delicious snack ready anytime!

 - Feel free to add some maple syrup for additional sweetness as needed.

 - You can use more or none of the chopped dark chocolate as well as swap it for vegan chocolate chips or raisins.

 - If you don’t have any almond or oat flour, feel free to use rolled oats and whole almonds and just blend or process them until they are broken down.